Re-Frame Your Career as a Professional Journey

-I’d like to present an alternative framework to help you better manage your professional life.
+I’d like to present an alternative framework – the professional journey – to help you better manage your career and professional life.
 You see, I am not a fan of the word career.
 I use it of course because it is accepted terminology.
 But I find that the term career has associations like “one thing for life” and “ladders,” that aren’t always helpful.

 My assumption with my audience is that, like me, you care about your journey.
 Yes for your financial well-being.
 But also because for you, and I, doing work that matters is important.
 We value how we spend our time at work and we may even desire some level of professional adventure.
 We want our work to fit with who we are.
 And we recognize that we are responsible for our professional well-being.